 Technical Scholars, a two- to three-year commitment, enables qualified students to earn an associate degree from Aiken Technical College, while working for local industries.
 Technical Scholars offers students a unique opportunity to gain academic and practical experience simultaneously.
 The participating student attends class full-time and works with a sponsoring company 15-20 hours per week.
 The sponsoring company pays for the student’s books and tuition after financial aid has been applied.
-Each Technical Scholar will be paid $10 per hour for the semester.
+Each Technical Scholar will be paid up to $15 per hour for the semester (minimum of $10 per hour; Technical Scholars may be paid more per hour at the sponsoring company's discretion).
 Thereafter, the sponsoring company may award incentive increases based on company policies and academic/work performance.
 No previous technical experience or training is required.
 What can the Technical Scholars Program do for you?

 It can …

 - Provide you with free tuition and books, regardless of your (or your parent’s) income.

 - Provide you with a well-paying, part-time job while you attend school full-time.

 - Provide you with on-the-job experience in your field.

 - Advance your education in your chosen field.